Skip to main content

 Egypt

-The legend «On the Destruction of Mankind» («The Book of the Heavenly Cow») cites the words of Ra after the destruction of the majority of humanity and the activation of his defenders: «Then the majesty of this god said: Your sins are behind you, for slaughter [is exchanged] for slaughter.».
+The legend of the «On the Destruction of Mankind» («The Book of the Heavenly Cow») cites the words of Ra after the destruction of the majority of humanity and the activation of his defenders: «Then the majesty of this god said: Your sins are behind you, for slaughter [is exchanged] for slaughter.».
 Below, the translator clarifies: «that is, your sins are forgiven you, since by the destruction of my enemies you have ransomed yourselves from further destruction of your own kind» (1940МатьеМВ:77).

-There is an authoritative opinion that this myth, «The Destruction of Mankind», is likely a tale of the Middle Kingdom (2006LichtheimM:2:197).
+There is an authoritative opinion that this myth, «The Destruction of Mankind», is likely a tale of the Middle Kingdom (2006LichtheimM:2.197).

 [iii] Notes to Chapter 8

-«Benben Enclosure (œwt bnbn).
-Designation of the solar temple in Heliopolis, or a part of it.
-The benben was a pyramid-shaped mound symbolizing the the first land that appeared from Nu at the creation.
-In his first rising above this mound, the Sun was envisioned as a bird (bnw), conventionally translated as “Phoenix.”» (2007AllenJP:427)
+The Benben Enclosure (hwt bnbn) is a «Designation of the solar temple in Heliopolis, or a part of it.
+The benben was a pyramid-shaped mound symbolizing the first land that appeared from Nu at the creation.
+In his first rising above this mound, the Sun was envisioned as a bird (bnw), conventionally translated as "Phoenix."» (2007AllenJP:427)

-According to Herodotus (5th cent.
-BCE), the Egyptians considered the pig an unclean animal, yet it was sacrificed on the day of the full moon.
+According to Herodotus (5th century BCE), the Egyptians considered the pig an unclean animal, yet it was sacrificed on the day of the full moon.
 Conversely, bulls and calves devoid of specific markings were categorized as clean animals.
-Cows and goats were not offered in sacrifice; specifically, the Thebans did not sacrifice rams, except for a single instance each year during the festival of Zeus [Amon-Ra] (1972Геродот:41-42,46-47).
+Cows and goats were not offered in sacrifice; specifically, the Thebans did not sacrifice rams, except for a single instance each year during the festival of Zeus [Amon-Ra] (1972Геродот:41–42,46–47).
 According to the legend recorded in the «Book of the Heavenly Cow» (19th Dynasty), the god Geb quarreled with Nut, calling her «a sow eating her own piglets» (2004РакИВ:216).
 Chapter 112 of the «Book of the Dead» recounts that Set transformed into a black pig and struck the eye of Horus, leading Ra to command the gods: «Let the black pig be loathsome for the sake of Horus» (1983ЛипинскаяЯ_МарцинякМ:188).
+Plutarch (1st–2nd century CE) also recounts a legend where Set, «hunting a wild boar by the light of the full moon, discovered the wooden coffin containing the remains of Osiris and broke it apart; not everyone accepts this story, some consider it, like much else, to be empty idle talk» (1996Плутарх:8).
+The commentary identifies «Set's animals» as the crocodile, the hippopotamus, the donkey, and the wild boar.

 (The conclusion compiled by the AI agent, with our minor changes)